Version for visually impaired persons

 (3) The head of the detention place shall inform the persons detained or accommodated therein as well as his or her officers about the pending visit in an appropriate manner.

 Article 30.
-(1) During visits authorized servants monitor how detained persons are treated; protection measures; material conditions; access to medical services; contacts with the outside world; the administration and funding of the detention places as well as other conditions and circumstances related to the prevention of torture and other forms of cruel, inhuman or degrading treatment of the persons detained or accommodated therein.
+(1) During visits authorized staff members monitor how detained persons are treated; protection measures; material conditions; access to medical services; contacts with the outside world; the administration and funding of the detention places as well as other conditions and circumstances related to the prevention of torture and other forms of cruel, inhuman or degrading treatment of the persons detained or accommodated therein.

 1. free access at any time to all facilities in the places of detention and possibility to test the equipment provided to the persons detained or accommodated therein;